Khovanov homology and rational unknotting: Properties of the -invariant

-by the definition of $\lambda$ for knots, \cref{lem:lambdainputdiagram}, and \cref{dfn:lambdatangles}, respectively. \end{proof} \begin{prop} Let us fix a ball with $2n$ end points, and consider unoriented tangles $T$ with a fixed connectivity and fixed base point in that ball.
-On the set of equivalence classes of such tangles $T$, $\lambda$ is a pseudometric. \end{prop} \begin{proof} It is straight-forward to see that $\lambda$ is symmetric, satisfies the triangle inequality, and $\lambda(T,T) = 0$.
-Since any two tangles $S,T$ with same connectivity are related by crossing changes, \cref{thm:rationalreplacement} implies that ${\lambda(S,T) < \infty}$. \end{proof} Note that $\lambda(S,T) = 0$ if and only if $[S]^{\bullet}$ and $[T]^{\bullet}$ are ungradedly homotopy equivalent.
+by the definition of $\lambda$ for knots, \cref{lem:lambdainputdiagram}, and \cref{dfn:lambdatangles}, respectively. \end{proof} \begin{prop} Let us fix a ball and $2n$ end points on its boundary, and consider unoriented tangles $T$ with a fixed number of components, a fixed connectivity, and a fixed base point in that ball.
+On the set of equivalence classes of such tangles~$T$, $\lambda$~is a pseudometric. \end{prop} \begin{proof} It is straight-forward to see that $\lambda$ is symmetric, satisfies the triangle inequality, and~$\lambda(T,T) = 0$.
+Since any two tangles $S,T$ with same connectivity are related by crossing changes, \cref{thm:rationalreplacement} implies that~${\lambda(S,T) < \infty}$. \end{proof} Note that $\lambda(S,T) = 0$ if and only if $[S]^{\bullet}$ and $[T]^{\bullet}$ are ungradedly homotopy equivalent.
 So the existence of non-equivalent tangles with homotopy equivalent Bar-Natan homology prevents $\lambda$ from being a metric.
-Still, this pseudometric allows for a nice formulation of the main step of the proof of \cref{thm:rationalreplacement}. \begin{restatable}{prop}{propdiscrete} Fix a ball with four end points on it, one of them distinguished as base point.
+Still, this pseudometric allows for a nice formulation of the main step of the proof of \cref{thm:rationalreplacement}. \begin{restatable}{prop}{propdiscrete} Fix a ball and four end points on its boundary, one of them distinguished as base point.
 On the set of equivalence classes of unoriented rational tangles in that ball with fixed connectivity, the pseudometric given by $\lambda$ is in fact equal to the discrete metric.
 That is to say, $\lambda(S,T) = 1$ for inequivalent rational tangles $S$ and~$T$. \end{restatable} The proof of \cref{prop:discrete} will be given in \cref{sec:rational}.